masumislambadsha/style-decor-client/README.md

-# ⚜️ STYLE DECOR — CLIENT — THE SHOWROOM
+# ⚜️ STYLE DECOR — CLIENT — THE SHOWROOM (Updated)

 ![SHOWROOM READY](https://img.shields.io/badge/SHOWROOM-OPEN-brightgreen?style=for-the-badge&logo=shopify)

 > A cinematic, conversion‑driven storefront UI for Style Decor — glossy visuals, tactile micro‑interactions, and ruthless UX for customers who buy.

 ---

+NOTE: I updated the README to match your actual source layout (you called out the correct file paths).
+The folder tree and key files below reflect the screenshots you showed (layouts, DashboardLayout, Sidebar.jsx, Components, Hooks, Firebase, etc.).
+If anything else is different, paste the exact tree output and I’ll snap the README to it.

+---

-## 💥 THIS README IS FOR PEOPLE WHO WHAT TO LEARN ABOUT HOW IT LOOKS AND SELLS
+## 💥 THIS README IS FOR PEOPLE WHO CARE ABOUT HOW IT LOOKS AND SELLS

 - If you love bland, leave now.
 - If you obsess over typography, motion, and conversion, stay — you belong here.